monkeyscage/d20/README.md

 - The item is moved to the Player native inventory
 - The weight is notified an updated
 - The modifier is applied to the new holder (how?
 I must think about modifiers)

+## CHANGE PLACE ##
+A player or an inventory or a magic item can be moved from a place to another one.
+- If you are the owner of the object/player/inventory
+- If the start place is not locked
+- You call the place and tell to move an entity, passing the entity address and the target place address.
+- If ok the place contacts pretorivs.
+- Pretorivs verifies the entity if official. (ideally only official entities can be inside official entities, so it may be not necessary if you verify the start place)
+- The modifier of the stat space is removed from the entity
+- Pretorivs will verify the target if official.
+- Pretorivs contacts the target place and passes the object
+- The object is registered in the new place
+- The modifier of the target space is applied to the entity
+- Pretorivs registers your new location

 ## ATTACK ##